Smith Square Hall: Restoration as a concert hall

 The building was saved by the determination of Lady Parker of Waddington, commemorated by a plaque on the South wall of the hall.
 She formed the Friends of St John's in 1962 to raise money and restore the church to its former splendour and to Thomas Archer's original design for use as a concert hall.
 Work began in 1965 and the inaugural recital was given on 6 October 1969 by Dame Joan Sutherland and Richard Bonynge.
 The ex-cellist Eleanor Warren organised a series of BBC broadcasts from the restored church.
 She identified that it was an ideal venue for radio concerts.
 One of its advantages was its distance from traffic noise including underground trains.
 Each Monday lunchtime the music concerts would be broadcast on BBC Radio.

 Since its rebirth as a concert venue, St John's, Smith Square has come to be regarded as one of London's major concert halls.
 Its acoustic is suitable for nearly all forms of music and the versatility of its space enables it to accommodate a range of music.
 The hall's concert season begins in mid-September and continues to the following July/August, hosting concerts by internationally renowned singers and chamber musicians; solo instrumentalists; professional chamber orchestras and choirs, amateur choirs and orchestras (both adults and schools) as well as popular music artists.

 St John's receives no state or local authority subsidy.
 It relies entirely on income from concerts and recordings, and also on the generosity of charitable trusts, companies and individuals to survive and to develop its facilities.
 In 1986 an Appeal was launched to raise funds to commission and install a new concert organ using the antique organ case (built by Jordan, Byfield and Bridges in 1734) donated by Sir Duncan Oppenheim.
 After many donations and two Gala Concerts, the project reached a successful conclusion in 1993.
 The organ, built by Johannes Klais of Bonn, was named "The Sainsbury Organ" in recognition of the generosity of the Sainsbury family who made a highly significant contribution to the appeal.

 In March 1999, after 10 months of being shrouded in scaffolding, the major project to clean the exterior of St John's and repair stonework was completed.
 The National Heritage Lottery Fund made a substantial contribution to the costs of this essential maintenance work with partnership funding being donated by various trusts and companies.
-The 30th anniversary of St. John's was celebrated on 6 October 1999 with a Gala Concert, profits from which also contributed to the building restoration fund.
+The 30th anniversary of St John's was celebrated on 6 October 1999 with a Gala Concert, profits from which also contributed to the building restoration fund.

-St. John's appears briefly as a concert hall in the film "An Education", released in 2009.
-This is anachronistic though, since the film is set in the early 1960s before St. John's was restored.
+St John's appears briefly as a concert hall in the film An Education, released in 2009.
+This is anachronistic, however, since the film is set in the early 1960s before St John's was restored.